TinaTe/ReaderReviewNetworks/_portfolio/safe.md

 | Content                | device, astronaut, machine, human, animal    |
 | Additional information | movie, film, october                         |
 | Other                  | produce, recommend                           |

+What is noticeable in this regard is that the keywords referring to content are all part of Science Fiction reviews, which can partly be explained by the longest review thoroughly describing the plot of 2001.
+A space Odyssey (200110466579), elaborating on “animal”, “astronaut” and “device”.
+However, “human” seems to be a frequently used word in Science Fiction since the human characters are distinguished from androids or other species.
+Since this novel is intricately associated with the film version, it is no surprise that the words “movie” and “film” play such an important role and that this cluster encompasses all reviews for it.
+But they are also reflected in Horror/Thriller reviews that don’t mention an existing film version by declaring their love for the cinematographic format of this genre or wishing for a film version of the book they read: “This is the perfect set up for one of those cheesy horror movies that you hate to love (or love to love in my case)” (WelcomeToTheDa12795201).

+The keyword "genre" is not specific to Science-Fiction- or Horror/Thriller-reviews but found in both categories: “They created a new genre inside the science-fiction kind of movies” (200110466579); “It is near to impossible to produce a timeless piece of science fiction.
+Concepts and ideas date badly in the genre” (200110466664); “it doesn’t fall into the ‘torture porn' category of the horror genre” (Harbor12609697).

+The examples for the discussion of the Science Fiction titles lead to the assumption that the books discussed here belong to the “classics” of the genre, which could be an explanation for reviewers preferring to spell out their genre classification, taking a more serious approach than reviewers in cluster 01, who preferred the shorthand “sci fi”. <br>
+Furthermore, most of the Science Fiction reviews in this cluster focused more on the book content, especially reflecting on the ideas discussed: “I loved HAL, and being a psychologist I could comprehend exactly what was going on in his electronic mind.
+Remember: we cannot create things from nothing, so if we create a mind, it must be in some parte [sic] human, with human responses.”
+(200110466579); “While reading I didn’t see the book as a story, but an essay on two ideas of robotics wrapped in literary style” (NakedSun13537879).
+They frame their reading as more of an intellectual exercise than reading for entertainment, which is also reflected in the descriptors “idea”, “concept”, “essay” and “society”, distinguishing them from the Science Fiction reviews in cluster 01 that are more drawn to the dystopian feel, focusing on the story.
+However, the Horror/Thriller reviews in this cluster are significantly less formal, as is reflected in the common denominator “creepy”.
+Unlike the Horror/Thriller reviews in the first cluster, there is a greater focus on the actual experience than on the textual devices that caused it, sometimes referring to circumstances that added to their fear or how it affected them afterwards: “It is haunting to say the very least, te [sic] kind of book that I [...] definitely should not have been reading right before bed!”
+(Harbor12609697); “I find myself thinking about this story often, especially when I am alone at night walking past a mirror in my house, which is exactly what I love about reading creepy stories!”
+(Mary12749568)